Parryscope Fertility Testing

 Using ultrasound to understand the broader pelvis and outer uterus and a special thin and flexible hysteroscope for the inner uterus, we get valuable insight into whether the uterus can accept and nurture the embryo.

-The Parryscope technique is as safe if not safer than alternative approaches, with likely fewer infections (a less than .2% infection rate) and rare vasovagal events.
-And Parryscope is dramatically less painful to patients.
+Our technique is as safe if not safer than alternative approaches, with likely fewer infections (a less than .2% infection rate) and rare vasovagal events.
+And our fertility testing approach is dramatically less painful to patients.
 Only 0.2% experienced maximum discomfort with the Parryscope technique, compared with 32% for HSG testing.

 This is crucial, as many instances of infertility are due to a woman’s fertilized egg failing to implant in the uterus for development.
 Issues with the uterus may also cause miscarriages.

 Dr. Parry’s procedure uses a narrow, flexible fiber-optic camera, saline, and air to determine if the saline and air bubbles can enter the fallopian tubes and if the uterus is receptive to pregnancy.
 Dye isn’t used at all.